Australia antitrust regulator raises flags on BP Woolworths petrol buyout

 "As a result, motorists may end up paying more at the pump," ACCC Chairman Rod Sims said in a statement.

+The ACCC said Woolworths appears to influence fuel prices in large Australian cities, either by leading price cuts or quickly following competitors' price cuts, and "we are concerned that BP would not follow Woolworths's pricing strategy".

+The regulator said it will publish a draft decision later this month, with a final decision scheduled for Oct.
+26.

-$1 = 1.2674 Australian dollars Reporting by Ambar Warrick in Bengaluru; Edited by Byron Kaye and Stephen Coates
+Reporting by Ambar Warrick in Bengaluru; Edited by Byron Kaye and Richard Pullin